MOVzeroOne/python_controler_idraw/README.md

 <h1> iDraw H A3 pen plotter python api (linux) </h1>

+<h2> Things to know </h2>

+When plotting an svg, you should put the pen in the bottom left.
+When directly controling the autopen with move_xy and arcs know that the position the pen starts in will be seen as the 0,0 point, and by default all movements are absolute coordinates with respect to this point.

 <h2>Examples </h2>
 <h3> Drawing a square with incremental increase in speed for each side </h3> </br>